-What to do?
-What are the differences between companies that did not survive, survived weaker, and those that outperformed their competition in recession?
+What are the differences between the companies that did not survive or survived weaker during economic challenges, and those that outperformed their competition facing those same challenges?

 (There are links to studies and articles on this at end of this article)